Will-ALVIDI/cppStartingKit/README.md

 ### Locate your color scheme configuration file

-* Default color schemes are located inside the package `Sublime Text/Packages/Color Scheme - Default.sublime-package`. (see [How to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))
+* Default color schemes are located inside the package `Sublime Text/Packages/Color Scheme - Default.sublime-package`. (see [how to edit a *.sublime package](https://github.com/kodLite/cppStartingKit#how-to-edit-a-sublime-package))
 * User color schemes are located in `Sublime Text/Data/Packages/User/*.tmTheme`.

 If you want to tweak a default color scheme I recommend you to copy it and rename it in your `Sublime Text/Data/Packages/User` folder.